 Through our actions, Harris demonstrates that human rights violations are both avoidable and unacceptable.
 Click below for additional information about our efforts to prevent human trafficking within Harris and our supply chain.

 Harris works with suppliers who embrace and demonstrate the highest ethical standards and operate according to accepted economic principles, as well as human trafficking and environmental guidelines.
 We require our supply partners to conduct business in compliance with our published Supplier Code of Conduct.
 Harris also is committed to supplier diversity initiatives.
 We have enacted strong and successful procurement programs that encourage active participation by small and disadvantaged businesses.
 Harris works globally to identify and engage qualified supply chain partners.

 We comply with regulations issued by the Securities and Exchange Commission requiring publicly traded companies to file annual reports disclosing their use of certain “conflict minerals” (tin, tantalum, tungsten and gold) originating from the Democratic Republic of Congo (DRC) and adjoining “covered countries.”
 These minerals are so named because, in some cases, they have an association with financing civil war and with human rights abuses.

 Harris is working diligently with its global supply chain partners to comply with SEC regulations while managing the complexities of a global supply chain.
 We are:

 - Executing a phased approach with suppliers to support compliance with the SEC’s conflict mineral regulations (including conducting reasonable country of origin inquiries with the appropriate due diligence as necessary, as to the sourcing of the conflict minerals)

-- Working with suppliers and various industry groups to seek conflict-free sourcing for these minerals and to educate these groups on the Conflict Free Smelter program that promotes responsible sourcing from the DRC region
+- Working with suppliers and various industry groups to seek conflict-free sourcing for these minerals, and to educate these groups on the Minerals Assurance Process assessment protocols that promote responsible sourcing from the DRC region

-- Filing the required annual report related to conflict minerals and posting them on our website
+- Filing annual report related to conflict minerals and posting them on our website